-- Visitors are strongly encouraged to check the Douglas Shire Council Facebook page for ferry and road updates and the Destination Daintree Facebook page. - Drive carefully to the road conditions, adhere to the speed limit and take note of traffic management signs. - We encourage visitors to prepare for unlikely potential unplanned road closures by having sufficient supplies (water, food and fuel), travel insurance, flexible travel plans, and advise their provider where they are travelling within the Daintree. - Be aware that some areas of the Daintree have limited or no mobile reception.
+- Visitors are encouraged to check the Douglas Shire Council Facebook page for ferry and road updates and the Destination Daintree Facebook page. - Drive carefully to the road conditions, adhere to the speed limit and take note of traffic management signs. - We encourage visitors to prepare for unlikely potential unplanned road closures by having sufficient supplies (water, food and fuel), travel insurance, flexible travel plans, and advise their provider where they are travelling within the Daintree area. - Some areas of the Daintree have limited or no mobile reception.